Meat & Food Cooking Temperatures: Complete Chart & Safe Internal Temps

 Burst casings and dry meat?
 Stop guessing.
 Cook sausages to exactly 160°F for the perfect snap and safe eating.

-Read guideGround Beef Internal Temperature: 160°F — Safe Burgers, Meatloaf & More
+Read guideGround Beef Temperature: 160°F — Why Burgers Need More Heat Than Steaks

 Read guideSmoked Chicken Temperature Guide: Whole Birds & Pieces